 Some parents take a traditional authoritarian approach and try to have complete control over their children’s behaviour.
 Others control some behaviour while supporting children to make their own decisions.
 Permissive parents guide children but avoid restraining them, while disengaged parents show little or no interest in controlling or supporting their children.
-Many parents have a combination of styles – learning and changing over time.
+Many parents have a combination of styles that change over time.

-Studies carried out in the early 21st century showed that although parental income positively affected child outcomes (including health and schooling), parental age, gender, marital status and sexuality did not determine how people parented, or how children turned out as adults.
+Studies carried out in the early 21st century showed that although parental income positively affected child outcomes (including health and schooling), parental age, gender, marital status and sexuality did not determine how people parented or how children turned out as adults.
 Gay and lesbian parents were as competent and effective as heterosexual parents, and there were no notable differences in child outcomes for heterosexual, gay or lesbian parents.
-Sole mothers and fathers were equally as effective.
+Sole mothers and fathers were equally effective parents.

 Teaching children to behave well is a major parental responsibility.
-Physical punishment was common until the late 20th century.
-‘Positive parenting’, which involved praise and acknowledgement of good behaviour, and strategies like ‘time out’ (time away from the source of conflict) and family discussions or ‘conferences’ became more popular.
+Physical punishment was common until the late 20th century, when ‘positive parenting’, which involved praise and acknowledgement of good behaviour, and strategies like ‘time out’ (time away from the source of conflict) and family discussions or ‘conferences’ became more popular.
 A 2007 law change meant that a defence of using reasonable force to discipline their children could no longer be used by parents in court for child abuse.

-Growing Up in New Zealand is a longitudinal study of 7,000 children born in the Auckland region between April 2009 and March 2010 and their families.
+Growing Up in New Zealand is a longitudinal study of 7,000 children born in the Auckland and Waikato regions between April 2009 and March 2010 and their families.
 Findings from this study provide research evidence about parental practices.
-A report released when the children in the study were four suggests that two thirds of the mothers interviewed never used physical punishment, but 10% of parents did use smacking to discipline their child.
-Most of the children in this study were in households with two parents, but 17% lived in an extended family.
-Eight percent of these children were living with a single parent, overwhelmingly their mother.
+A report released when the children in the study were four suggested that while two-thirds of the mothers interviewed never used physical punishment, 10% of parents did use smacking to discipline their child.
+Most of the children in this study were in two-parent households, while 17% lived in an extended family.
+Eight per cent of these children were living with a single parent, overwhelmingly their mother.

-Parenting changes as children age – from the hands-on care of babies to supporting older children’s educational, sporting and cultural development.
-The New Zealand Parent Teacher Association started in the 1950s and brought parents into schools in a voluntary capacity.
+Parenting changes as children grow up – from the hands-on care of babies to supporting older children’s educational, sporting and cultural development.
+The New Zealand Parent Teacher Association formed in the 1950s brought parents into schools in a voluntary capacity.
 In the 1960s and 1970s mother helpers were common in New Zealand primary schools.
-This later decreased as more mothers went into paid work.
-From the 1990s parents were expected to assist with school management through elected boards of trustees.
+They became less common as more mothers went into paid work.
+From the 1990s parents were expected to participated in the management of schools as elected members of boards of trustees.

-Parents often support children in out-of-school activities, for example as coaches and administrators for sports.
-Walking buses led by parents became a popular way of getting children to school in the 21st century.
+Parents often support children in out-of-school activities, for example as sports coaches and administrators.
+Walking buses led by parents became a popular way of getting children to and from school safely in the 21st century.

 Family is an important source of advice and assistance for New Zealand parents.
 In a 2007 survey respondents identified family and whānau as their most important source of advice and support.
-People who live far away from their family members often feel this separation keenly once their children are born.
+People who live far away from other family members often feel this separation keenly after their children are born.

 Parenting organisations enable parents to learn about parenting and to share their experience with others.
-Parenting organisations mainly used to train mothers in infant and early childhood care.
-By the 21st century they focused on advice and support for both parents on a range of matters.
-In a 2007 survey just under half of parental respondents with children under five attended parenting classes, programmes or presentations.
+They mainly used to train mothers in the care of infants and young children.
+In the 21st century they focused on advice and support for both parents on a range of matters.
+In a 2007 survey, just under half of respondents with children under five attended parenting classes, programmes or presentations.
 Parents of young children were more likely than other parents to seek advice from parenting organisations.

 One of the best-known parenting organisations is Plunket (originally the Society for the Promotion of the Health of Women and Children), which was founded in 1907.
-Plunket nurses made home visits or ran clinics, and offered instruction, advice and support.
+Plunket nurses made home visits, ran clinics, and offered instruction, advice and support.
 Mothers joined local Plunket committees, which gave them opportunities to learn more about children from their peers and to socialise.
-In the 21st century Plunket also facilitated fathers’ groups.
+In the 21st century Plunket also facilitates fathers’ groups.

 Parents Centres New Zealand was established in 1951, in part to help mothers form close emotional bonds with their babies.
 The organisation established some of the first antenatal (before birth) classes in New Zealand, and talked to expectant parents about natural birth, adjusting to parenthood and children’s psychological development.
 Parents Centres remained influential in the 21st century, and in 2018 had 460 branches across New Zealand.

 Playcentre arose in the 1930s and 1940s.
 Playcentres offer play-based learning for preschoolers.
 Parents participate as helpers and can learn about child development and parenting.
-The centres provide an important space for parents to meet and share their parenting experience.
-The organisation also publishes a number of child education and parenting books.
+The centres provide an important space for parents to meet and share their parenting experiences.
+The organisation also publishes books about child education and parenting.

-Women are more involved than men.
-A 1976 survey of Playcentre members found that men accounted for 0.4% of session helpers.
-In 2007 the number of fathers who were session helpers was 3.1%, though this was much higher than the percentage of paid male caregivers in early childhood centres.
+Women are much more involved than men.
+A 1976 survey of Playcentre members found that men were just 0.4% of session helpers.
+In 2007 the figure was 3.1%, though this was much higher than the percentage of paid male caregivers in early childhood centres.
 In 2018 there were 442 Playcentres in New Zealand.

-Parenting Place – Mā tāua, oti atu ai is a charitable trust set up in 1993 to support whānau/families and children provides a range of programmes for families, communities and schools.
-Established in 1993, it had 120 staff and 585 volunteers nationwide in 2018.
+Parenting Place – Mā tāua, oti atu ai is a charitable trust set up in 1993 to support whānau/families and children by providing a range of programmes for families, communities and schools.
+In 2018it had 120 staff and 585 volunteers nationwide.

-Great Fathers focuses on information for fathers which it delivers via accessible videos and cartoons.
+Great Fathers focuses on delivering information to fathers via accessible videos and cartoons.
 It provides short video clips of New Zealand men talking about parenting and interacting with their children.
-A toolbox of information especially for men who are new parents can also be accessed through the Great Fathers website.
+A toolbox of information for new male parents is available on the Great Fathers website.

 New Zealand parents also organise themselves, often around particular issues like sole parenting.
 In the 1970s Joss Shawyer, a sole mother and founder of the Council for the Single Mother and her Child, published the book Everything a single parent needs to know.
-It included advice on housing, income and legal issues.
-This was unusual as parenting books then focused on childcare and health.
+This included advice on housing, income and legal issues, unusual in an era when parenting books focused on childcare and health.

 Antenatal groups which women, and sometimes their partners, join before their babies are born often become informal support groups for parents of small children.
 They meet in one another’s homes or cafes, share their experiences and discuss what has worked for them as they care for their children.

-In the early 21st century websites set up by parents, or those with expertise in parenting, provided parents with up-to-date advice about legal matters, housing and income, some specifically for sole parents.
-Many websites were run by parents for parents, including the Mothers Network – Te Aka Haumi Ūkaipo in Wellington, a not-for-profit organisation that has been running for 35 years as a mutual support group.
-The proliferation of these community-based groups and websites shows that parenting is a diverse experience, and New Zealand parents seek advice and support in multiple ways.
+In the early 21st century websites set up by parents, or those with expertise in parenting, provided up-to-date advice about legal matters, housing and income, in some cases specifically for sole parents.
+Among the websites run by parents for parents was the Mothers Network – Te Aka Haumi Ūkaipo in Wellington, a not-for-profit organisation that has been operating for 35 years as a mutual support group.
+The proliferation of community-based groups and websites shows that parenting is a diverse experience, and that New Zealand parents seek advice and support in multiple ways.

-OHbaby! is just one example of a media business that provides a range of information for parents with babies, including practical advice about pregnancy, a baby products directory and opportunities to join face-to-face mother and baby groups – or participate in online mother and baby forums, baby blogs or chat groups.
+OHbaby! is an example of a media business that provides a range of information for parents with babies, including practical advice about pregnancy, a baby products directory and opportunities to join face-to-face mother and baby groups, or participate in online mother and baby forums, baby blogs or chat groups.
 It also provides advice on baby names, baby showers and healthy food.